zdgeier/Jamsync/README.md

 - NFS protocol implementation

-If there are any additional features you would like to see, please make a discussion or email me at [zach@jamsync.dev](mailto:zach@jamsync.dev).
+If there are any additional features you would like to see, please make a discussion or email me at [zach@jamhub.dev](mailto:zach@jamhub.dev).

 ## Developing

 ### Setup

-Note that this is for setting up development or compiling Jamsync yourself.
-If you want binaries and installation instructions go to [jamsync.dev/login](https://jamsync.dev).
+Note that this is for setting up development or compiling Jamhub yourself.
+If you want binaries and installation instructions go to [jamhub.dev/login](https://jamhub.dev).
 Documentation for self-hosting is going to be pretty sparse right now, but reach out on [Discord](https://discord.gg/6bK3GPKhpa) if you need any help.
 The general steps are below and you should be able to solve most issues by resolving any